lg/lg.io/_posts/2016-10-10-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 [![](/assets/azure-overwatch/azure-game-streaming-thumb.jpg)](/assets/azure-overwatch/azure-game-streaming.png)<br/>
 <sub><sup>**Playing Overwatch at 60FPS, 2560x1600, everything on Epic quality, and streaming from the cloud -- not too shabby!**</sup></sub>

 It's no secret that I love the concept of not just streaming AAA game titles from the cloud, but *playing* them live from any computer -- especially on the underpowered laptops I usually use for work.
 I've done it before using Amazon's EC2 (and written [a full article]({% post_url 2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2 %}) for how to do it), but this time, things are a little different.
 [Microsoft's Azure is first](https://azure.microsoft.com/en-us/blog/azure-n-series-preview-availability/) to give access to NVIDIA's new M60 GPUs, completely new beasts that really set a whole new bar for framerate and image quality.
+They're based on the newer [Maxwell architecture](https://developer.nvidia.com/maxwell-compute-architecture), versus the [Kepler](http://www.nvidia.com/object/nvidia-kepler.html) cards we've used in the past.
+Hopefully one day we'll get the fancy new [Pascal](http://www.nvidia.com/object/gpu-architecture.html) cards :)

 Before going through this article, I strongly recommend you at least skim my [EC2 Gaming article]({% post_url 2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2 %}) from before so you can grasp some of the concepts we'll be doing here.
 Basically it'll come down to this: we're going to launch an [Azure GPU instance](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/series/#n-series), configure it for ultra-low latency streaming, and actually properly play [Overwatch](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/series/#n-series), a first-person shooter, from a server [over a thousand miles away](http://www.gcmap.com/mapui?P=SFO-HOU)!